ingloriond/Unamiga/Cores/Arcades/Bubble Bobble hardware/Bubble Bobble hardware Fuentes/README.md

 Jose Tejada Gomez.
 Twitter @topapate
 Project is hosted in http://www.github.com/jotego/jt_gng
 License: GPL3, you are obligued to publish your code if you use mine

-Thank you to June 2020 patrons for supporting this development and esp